nabilhayet/bookstore-frontend/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/nabilhayet/Restaurant) ![GitHub forks](https://img.shields.io/github/forks/nabilhayet/Restaurant) ![GitHub followers](https://img.shields.io/github/followers/nabilhayet) ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/nabilhayet/Restaurant)
                                         <h1>:bomb: BookStore :bomb: </h1>

-This project lets a user to add a new book or author.
+This project lets a user add a new book or author.
 After creating, a user can see all the existing authors or books.
 After clicking on a link, the details of an author/book can be viewed.
 Updating or deleting an author/book option available to the user.

 <a href="https://www.youtube.com/watch?v=54azoDzOMTc&t=1s">Demo</a>
 <a href="https://github.com/nabilhayet/bookstore-backend">Backend</a>